IanAR7/TeamOOP/README.md

 # Dungeons and Cards:
 Dungeons and Cards is a prototype roguelike deck-builder game.
 In this solo adventure you will fight with cards, build your deck and explore the mysterious dungeon.
-The game will have the main game mechanics.
 It will include: an enemy, a card battle, 5 cards, 3 objects, an inventory system, a main character with movement and a dungeon.

 Team:
 -Ian Aguilar @IanAR7